EFRAG VSME Template Guide: What UK SMEs Need to Know

 - Greenhouse gas emissions -- Scope 1 (direct, e.g. gas heating, company vehicles) and Scope 2 (indirect, e.g. purchased electricity), measured in tonnes CO2e

-- Workforce headcount -- total employees, gender split, contract types
+- Workforce headcount and characteristics -- total employees, gender split, contract types

 - Key policies -- whether you have written policies for environment, health and safety, anti-corruption, and data protection (yes/no, with dates)